Having beautiful nails can really make a big difference in improving your look. But how do you know if you have healthy nails?

 To prevent brittle nails, heat ¼ cup of olive oil and then let it cool down to a point where it becomes warm, then break a vitamin E capsule into it.

 Rub this mixture onto your nails and leave it on for a couple of minutes.
-This will help moisturize the nails, keep it strong, flexible, and nourish it.
+This will help moisturize the nails, keep them strong, flexible, and nourish them.